Text and pictures © 2006-2023 Guillaume Dargaud

 "Tonight's piss is tomorrow's Tang." — An American astronaut.

 Left: The melter in the winter night, with Concordia in the background and smoke coming out of the power plant chimney on the right.
-The access ramp allows loading with the Cat.
+The access ramp allows loading with the Caterpilar.

-Right: Claire loading the melter with fresh snow.
+Right: Claire driving the Cat, loading the melter with fresh snow.
 In winter it's enough to load it once a week, but during summer there's not only an influx of people but also increased outside activity (more sweat !), thus more showers.

 Left: Jean filling the snow melter, something that needs to be done several times a day in summer, otherwise the level drop down too much or the water heats up too much.
-The heating is provided directly by the power generator through pipes running at the bottom of the melter.
+The heating is provided directly by the power generator through pipes running at the bottom of the melter: we try to recycle heat as much as possible.

 Right: Loading the melter in summer.
 For the winter we weren't sure that the Cat would operate in extreme cold, so we had a pile of shovels ready...